dayton-outar/shillings/README.md

  * [December 31, 2020] Trying to find an alternative to [gulp-download](https://www.npmjs.com/package/gulp-download) and found [wget](https://www.npmjs.com/package/wget) but it does not work well in Gulp.
 (I begin to get the feeling that I need to get out of the straitjacket of Gulp and go plain NodeJS scripting)
  * [December 31, 2020] After a getting the keywords wrong a few times, I pounce upon [js-crawler](https://www.npmjs.com/package/js-crawler).
 This allows me to crawl through a web site to find every reference starting from the home page.
 I can build out a site map with this.
  * [January 1, 2020] Equipped with the previous research and project goals provided by JD, I created Octopussimizer.
 A Node JS scratchpad for testing out ideas for the core solution of web site optimization
+ * [January 1, 2020] While reading [this StackOverflow entry](https://stackoverflow.com/questions/1679507/getting-all-css-used-in-html-file/31460383), I realized that we may have to consider inline styles.
+Or do we?
+ * [January 1, 2020] [Find CSS files with Regex](https://stackoverflow.com/questions/30866169/how-to-find-css-files-with-regex) may prove useful
+ * [January 1, 2020] Crawling through sites and pulling CSS references for each page crawled but the crawler hangs after a some time running.
+Not sure the reason.
+ *